tm141/tRicket/README.md

 For detailed API documentation, refer to the API documentation file or explore the routes defined in the code.

-## Contributing

-If you'd like to contribute to tRicket Backend, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-For inquiries or support, please contact us at [backend-support@tRicket.com](mailto:backend-support@tRicket.com).

 ---

-This README provides a basic structure for the tRicket Backend using TypeScript, Prisma, Express.js, Node.js, JWT, and MySQL.
-Customize it according to the specific details of your backend, and provide thorough instructions for setting up, configuring, and running the backend server.